There are many things to do in Killarney, Ireland.

 Admission to the island is free but the boat ride can cause you about €10.

-Ross Castle is also one of the best places to visit in Killarney and one of the must-see castles in Ireland.
-The castle is 15th-century tower house built by O’Donoghues Mor, a local ruling clan on the edge of Lough Leane.
+The castle is a 15th-century tower house built by O’Donoghues Mor, a local ruling clan on the edge of Lough Leane.

 The castle has a long history of rebellions and wars and it is said to be the last castle to surrender during the Irish Confederate Wars.